What this essay is

 The naming convention

-VERIDEX BI is named after the validation standard, not after a Mirror metaphor, because the engine is calibrated for the U.S. firm context where the validation discipline is the most-pressed-on feature.
+VERIDEX BI is named after the validation standard rather than the question, because the engine is calibrated for the U.S. firm context where the validation discipline is the most-pressed-on feature.

 Cross-references